Physician Orders for Life Sustaining Treatment

 (5) The form is particularly useful for individuals who are frail and elderly or who have a compromised medical condition, a prognosis of one year of life, or a terminal illness.

-The purpose of this Act is to allow for the use of a standardized physician orders for life sustaining treatment form that states an individual's wishes regarding end-of-life treatment in all pre-hospital and health care settings.
+The purpose of this Act is to implement the use of a standardized physician orders for life sustaining treatment form that states an individual's wishes regarding end-of-life treatment in all pre-hospital and health care settings.

 SECTION 2.
 The Hawaii Revised Statutes is amended by adding a new chapter to be appropriately designated and to read as follows: